Dehydrating Chicken: 3 Dehydrator Recipes for Backpackers

 Preparing chicken for dehydration involves several steps:

-• Cooking: Chicken must be cooked to a safe internal temperature before dehydrating.
-This can be done by baking, boiling, or pressure cooking.
+- Cook chicken to a safe internal temperature before dehydrating.
+This can be done by baking, boiling, or using a pressure cook or home pressure cooker to yield pressure cooked chicken, which rehydrates better.
 Pressure cooking is particularly effective as it ensures the chicken is thoroughly cooked and tender.
+If using ground chicken, you can brown it in a pan before dehydrating.

-• Removing excess moisture: Excess moisture can be removed from the chicken by patting it dry with paper towels or using a clean cloth.
+- Remove excess moisture from the chicken by patting it dry with paper towels or using a clean cloth.
+For ground chicken, spread it on fruit leather trays or parchment paper-covered dehydrator trays to prevent sticking during dehydration.
 This step is crucial to ensure efficient dehydration.

 Recipe’s for Dehydrating Chicken